dhakamada/graphql-project/README.md

 ```

 ### Playground
-When you already started the service, you can access the playgraound on `http://localhost:4000/`
+When you're already with the service up, you can access the playground at `http://localhost:4000/`

 ##### Query language